 - Speech-language pathology services

 - Grief and loss counseling for you and your family

 - Short-term inpatient care for pain and symptom management

 - Short term respite care- If your usual caregiver (like a family member) needs a rest, you can get inpatient respite care in a Medicare-approved facility (a hospice inpatient facility, hospital, or nursing home).
 Your hospice provider will arrange this for you.
 You can stay up to 5 days each time you get respite care.
 You can get respite care more than once, but it can only be provided on an occasional basis.

 - Any other Medicare-covered services needed to manage your pain and other symptoms related to your terminal illness and related conditions, as recommended by your hospice team

 While Medicare offers many options when it comes to hospice care, there are things that Medicare will not cover.

-Some of the following are things Medicare will NOT cover:
+Some of the following are things Medicare will NOT cover during hospice:

-The only costs you will have for hospice care is your copay for prescriptions.
+The only costs you should have for hospice care are your copays for prescriptions.
 You may also have to pay five percent of the Medicare-approved amount if you receive inpatient respite care.
-As stated above, Medicare does not cover costs of room and board if you spend time in the hospital.
+As stated above, Medicare does not cover the costs of room and board if you spend time in the hospital.